ijlee2/codemod-utils/docs/src/docs/packages/codemod-utils-ast-javascript.md

 Currently, `recast` lacks documentation and tutorials.
 This is unfortunate, given the large amount of builders and visit methods that it provides to help you transform code.

 I recommend using [AST Explorer](https://astexplorer.net/) to test a small piece of code and familiarize with the API.
 The error messages from TypeScript, which you can find in your browser's console, can sometimes help.
-[AST Workshop](https://github.com/mainmatter/ast-workshop) provides a good starting point for Handlebars.

-If you intend to publish your codemod, I recommend using [`@codemod-utils/tests`](../tests) (create and test file fixtures) to check the output and prevent regressions.
+If you intend to publish your codemod, I recommend using [`@codemod-utils/tests`](./codemod-utils-tests) (create and test file fixtures) to check the output and prevent regressions.

-### AST Explorer for TypeScript
+### AST Explorer {#how-to-test-your-code-ast-explorer}

 Select the following options to create a 4-tab window: